 distributed in space can be specified \citep{royle_etal:2004,

-johnson_etal:2010, sillett_etal:2011}.
+johnson_etal:2010, sillett_etal:2011}. $with all the excitement that our jay paper caused in the old school, I would definitely cite all the other guys here, i.e., include Hedley and Buckland 2004 and Niemi and Fernandez 2011 or whatever.
+Add these courtesy cites$

 As before, the distance sampling model, under data augmentation,